Why Can't I Sleep? 6 Surprising Factors

 Taking a steamy shower or bath before bed will increase your body’s core temperature, says Johns Hopkins sleep expert Charlene E. Gamaldo, M.D.
 Your temperature naturally drops during the night, and raising it right before bed means it will take even longer for your body to adjust as you sleep.
 If you’re also exercising at night (another activity that boosts alertness in many people) and then showering, you’re making sleep doubly difficult for yourself.

-“People who smoke wake up more often during the night,” says Johns Hopkins sleep expert Susheel P. Patil, M.D., Ph.D.
-And the sleep smokers do get is not as high-quality as it is in nonsmokers.
+Sleep experts note that people who smoke wake up more often during the night And the sleep smokers do get is not as high-quality as it is in nonsmokers.
 Smokers have been shown to be four times as likely as nonsmokers to report sleep that’s not refreshing.
-Nicotine is a stimulant, and smoking—especially at night—is a barrier to sleep.
-That said, if you choose to quit smoking, don’t expect your sleep issues to improve until after the initial withdrawal period, says Patil.
-But quitting is worth it in the long run—for sleep and so many other health benefits.
+Nicotine is a stimulant, and smoking — especially at night — is a barrier to sleep.
+That said, if you choose to quit smoking, don’t expect your sleep issues to improve until after the initial withdrawal period.
+But quitting is worth it in the long run — for sleep and so many other health benefits.